Le Journal de Montréal

 Le Journal de Montréal is a daily French-language tabloid newspaper published in Montreal, Quebec, Canada.
 It has the largest circulation of any newspaper in Quebec and is also the largest French-language daily newspaper in North America.
 Established by Pierre Péladeau in 1964, it is owned by Quebecor Media, and is hence a sister publication of TVA flagship CFTM-DT.
 It is also Canada's largest tabloid newspaper.
 Its head office is located on 4545, rue Frontenac in Montreal.

 Le Journal de Montréal covers mostly local and provincial news, as well as sports, arts and justice.
-It is known for its sensationalist news, and its columnists who are often public figures.
-Since 2013 the newspaper also has an investigation desk that has published several major news stories about Quebec's politics, businesses, crime and national security.
-It is the only Montreal newspaper that prints on Sundays since La Presse and The Gazette dropped their Sunday editions (La Presse has had an electronic edition on Sunday since the launch of La Presse +).
+It has draw praise for its investigation desk launched in 2013 but criticism known for its sensationalist news, and its columnists who are often public figures.

 History

 Taking advantage of a labor dispute in La Presse, the leading daily newspaper in Montreal at the time, businessman Pierre Péladeau launched a new tabloid newspaper.
 The first issue was launched on newsstands June 15, 1964.
 Although Péladeau's newspaper would evolve for several years, the first edition was compiled in a single weekend.

 Over the years, the newspaper gained a substantial share of an increasingly important market, sending a significant number of copies to the American state of Florida—Florida being a popular destination for snowbird Quebecers.